 Foreign Accounts and Trusts.
-Complete Part III of Schedule B (Form 1040) for your child if he or she (1) had a foreign financial account, or (2) received a distribution from, or was the grantor of, or transferor to, a foreign trust.
+Complete Part III of Schedule B (Form 1040) for your child if he or she (1) had a foreign financial account or (2) received a distribution from, or was the grantor of, or transferor to, a foreign trust.
 If you answer "Yes" to either question, you must file this Schedule B with your return.
 Enter "Form 8814" next to line 7a or line 8, whichever applies.
 Also, complete line 7b if applicable.

 Change of Address.
-If your child filed a return for a year before 1999 and the address shown on the last return filed is not your child's current address, be sure to notify the IRS, in writing, of the new address.
-To do this, you may:
+If your child filed a return for a year before 2000 and the address shown on the last return filed is not your child's current address, be sure to notify the IRS, in writing, of the new address.
+To do this, you may use Form 8822, Change of Address.